 Why QA Testing is Essential for Software Development

+The importance of quality assurance is great.
 Before QA became mandatory in development, there was a common confusion.
 Why bother, if the developers run the program before release?
 To comprehend why it is essential, let’s go deep into details of the quality assurance process.
+Why QA is essential?

 “Testing is an infinite process of comparing the invisible to the ambiguous in order to avoid the unthinkable happening to the anonymous.”— James Bach